 Founded in 2005, 21st Century Parks is a Kentucky-based private, non-profit corporation, created to bring a fresh vision to the preservation and development of new public parklands.
-Our current project is The Parklands of Floyds Fork; planned for eastern and southern Louisville, it will be one of the largest new urban park systems in the nation.
+Our current project, The Parklands of Floyds Fork located in eastern and southern Louisville, is one of the nation’s largest new metropolitan parks projects.

 Building on the visionary effort of former Lt.
 Governor Steve Henry and The Future Fund, Inc., and joining in partnership with Louisville Metro Government and Louisville Metro Parks, The Parklands encompasses nearly 4,000 acres of preserved lands in the last undeveloped corridor of our community.

 Great parks are part of Louisville’s nature, due to the incomparable work of world- renowned landscape architect Frederick Law Olmsted.
 The year was 1891; Louisville, Kentucky, Mayor Charles D. Jacob commissioned Olmsted to build a park system in his city.
 Olmsted envisioned three large signature parks — Iroquois, Shawnee and Cherokee — all connected by tree-lined boulevards.
 Louisville, along with only four other cities throughout the United States, was far-sighted enough to hire and follow through with Olmsted’s park system plan.